Ask Dr. Wilbur

 The Doctor Responds:

-Welcome home, Veteran, and thanks for serving.
+Welcome home, fellow veteran.
+Congratulations on that first solo, and thanks for serving.
 It is my understanding that the GI Bill currently covers only vocational or occupational training.
 Therefore, it will cover advanced flight training (for the Commercial pilot license and beyond) only after you have earned your Private rating.
 I can certainly work with you toward your Private Pilot license (either directly, or via the Sport Pilot stepping-stone first), but it would be at your expense.
 After that, you may be eligible for VA assistance if you decide to go on.
+There are two sets of regulations under which flight schools can be authorized: FAR Part 61 and Part 141.
+Currently, the VA will fund training only if you work through a Part 141 school (regrettably, my own flight school operates under Part 61).

 I've seen in your forum posts that you advocate glider landings, maintaining constant airspeed in the traffic pattern.
 Are you saying fly the entire pattern at one speed?
 I've never heard that recommended.